AdobeDocs/experience-manager-assets-essentials.en/help/using/edit-videos.md

 ### Crop video {#crop-video-using-express}

-You can eliminate unwanted part from the video using embedded [!DNL Adobe Express] quick actions.
+You can eliminate unwanted parts from the video using embedded [!DNL Adobe Express] quick actions.
 To do this, execute the steps below:

 1. Select a video and click **[!UICONTROL Edit]**.
 2. Click **[!UICONTROL Crop Video]** from the quick actions available in the left pane.